College Catalog 2024-2025

 Liberal Arts and Sciences, Music Major, B.A.

-Return to {$returnto_text} Return to: Department of Visual and Performing Arts
+Return to: Department of Visual and Performing Arts

 Coordinator: Peter Ryan

 The major in music is a program that provides a foundation of music studies in music theory, music history/literature, applied music, ensemble performance, orchestration, and conducting and from which a student may pursue specific interests through the completion of additional advanced music course work.
-The degree culminates in the presentation of a forty-minute lecture recital typically given during the Junior or Senior year.
+The degree culminates in the presentation of a forty-minute capstone recital typically given during the Junior or Senior year.
 The University of Virginia’s College at Wise is an accredited institutional member of the National Association of Schools of Music.

 ADMISSION TO THE MUSIC MAJOR